mpv-player/mpv/DOCS/man/options.rst

         filter retrieves image data without RGB conversion and is safe (but precludes use of vdpau postprocessing).

         ``vaapi`` is safe if the ``vaapi-egl`` backend is indicated in the logs.
-        If ``vaapi-glx`` is indicated, and the video colorspace is either BT.601 or BT.709, a forced but correct RGB conversion is performed.
-Otherwise, the result will be incorrect.
+If ``vaapi-glx`` is indicated, and the video colorspace is either BT.601 or BT.709, a forced, low-quality but correct RGB conversion is performed.
+Otherwise, the result will be totally incorrect.

-        ``d3d11va`` is usually safe (if used with ANGLE builds that support ``EGL_KHR_stream path`` - otherwise, it converts to RGB), except that 10 bit input (HEVC main 10 profiles) will be rounded down to 8 bits.
+        ``d3d11va`` is usually safe (if used with ANGLE builds that support ``EGL_KHR_stream path`` - otherwise, it converts to RGB), except that 10 bit input (HEVC main 10 profiles) will be rounded down to 8 bits, which results in reduced quality.

         ``dxva2`` is not safe.
 It appears to always use BT.601 for forced RGB conversion, but actual behavior depends on the GPU drivers.
 Some drivers